 U.S. scientific leadership will be significantly enhanced if the broad U.S. science community can take advantage of the power of the two US ELT projects.
-In that context, the National Science Foundation’s (NSF) National Optical Infrared Astronomy Research Laboratory (NOIRLab), the Giant Magellan Telescope Organization (GMTO), and the Thirty Meter Telescope International Observatory (TIO) have embarked on developing the U.S. Extremely Large Telescope Program (US-ELTP), that will provide 25% (or more) of observing time to the US astronomical community on each of these two facilities.
+In that context, the National Science Foundation’s (NSF) National Optical Infrared Astronomy Research Laboratory (NOIRLab), the Giant Magellan Telescope Organization (GMTO), and the Thirty Meter Telescope International Observatory (TIO) have embarked on developing the U.S. Extremely Large Telescope Program (US-ELTP).
+These organizations plan to submit for peer-review proposals that seek a federal contribution to complete the telescopes and make at least 25% of the observing time available to the US astronomical community on each of these two facilities.
 The US-ELTP will enable scientists anywhere in the US to create and lead projects taking advantage of the combined full-sky coverage, as well as diverse and complementary instrument capabilities of GMT and TMT, to address the most compelling and challenging research questions in astrophysics.

 The combined apertures of TMT and GMT are comparable to that of the single European ELT, but for many scientific programs, access to two telescopes and a diverse instrument suite offers clear advantages.
 All-sky coverage enables observation of relatively rare phenomena (e.g., the number of observable rocky planets in the habitable zone is predicted to be small), unique targets in each hemisphere (e.g., Magellanic Clouds in the Southern Hemisphere, Andromeda group galaxies in the North), and key survey fields with unique multiwavelength data sets (e.g., GOODS-North and -South; LSST Deep Drilling fields; the Kepler main survey field; ecliptic pole deep survey regions for TESS, Euclid, WFIRST and JWST).
 Together, GMT and TMT will access the full celestial sphere, with roughly 50% sky overlap allowing their complementary instrument suites to be used for joint or even simultaneous investigation of many objects.
 In addition to separation in latitude, their different longitudes create valuable opportunities for time-domain research, especially for rapidly changing phenomena that benefit from high-cadence observations.
 Finally, two platforms can offer a greater variety of instrumentation than would be available on a single telescope, and more observing hours to support long term variability and large scale programs that would otherwise require many years to complete.
 A description of the science programs expected to be carried out with the TMT and GMT can be found on their respective science books: TMT Detailed Science Case, and GMT Science Book.
 An overview of the instruments planned for these two facilities can be found on their webpages: TMT science instruments, and GMT science instruments.